iotaledger/iota-wiki/tutorials/pages/shimmerevm-dapp-voting.md

 const contractSigner = contractClient.connect(signer);
 ```

-Now, for instance, to vote, you can assign the action to a button and simply call:
+Now you can assign the `contractSigner.vote` action to a button and call:

 ```javascript!
 let tx = contractSigner.vote(i);